paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-003-department-of-veterans-affairs.md

 1993—Subsec. (b).
 Pub.
 L. 103–210 substituted “December 31, 1994” for “March 31, 1994”.

 1992—Subsec. (b).
 Pub.
 L. 102–291 substituted “March 31, 1994” for “September 30, 1991”.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–37 effective as if enacted on Sept.
+30, 2025, see section 7406 of Pub.
+L. 119–37, set out as a note under [section 111A of this title](./chapter-001-general.md#section-111a).

 #### Effective Date of 1992 Amendment
 Pub.
 L. 102–291, § 1(b), May 20, 1992, 106 Stat.
 178, provided that: “The amendment made by subsection (a) [amending this section] shall take effect as of September 30, 1991.”